-Choosing cool places to visit in the US is not an easy task.
+Choosing cool places to visit in USA is not an easy task.

 With a country that has 50 states, over 400 national parks, vibrant cities, charming small towns, and endless festivals and friendly people, how do you narrow it down to just a handful?